 All image files are not created equal.

-- Small file size when saved at 72 DPI
+- Smallest file size when saved at 72 DPI

-- Easily attached to emails or uploaded to platforms with file size restrictions
+- Easily attaches to emails or uploaded to platforms with file size restrictions

 - Highest quality

-- Used to create animations for the web, not suitable for print
+- Used to create animations for the web

 - Limited color options